 Fines for a single violation can be as high as $25,000, and each day of a continuing violation constitutes a separate violation.
 In the past several years, the United State government has prosecuted cases leading to fines as high as $37 million and paid millions in rewards to whistleblowers.

 The MARPOL Protocol and ancillary regulations provide significant restrictions on the ability of ships to discharge waste into open waters.
 The MARPOL Convention adopted On November 2, 1973, modified and placed into effect in 1978, was created in response to a series of tanker accidents.
-The current MARPOL Protocol contains six annexes, which regulate pollution by oil, noxious liquid substances, harmful substances in packaged from, sewage, garbage and air pullation.
+The current MARPOL Protocol contains six annexes, which regulate pollution by oil, noxious liquid substances, harmful substances in packaged form, sewage, garbage and air pollution.

 APPS, which implements the U.S. obligations under the MARPOL Protocol, states: “A person who Knowingly violates the MARPOL protocol…commits a class D felony.
 In the discretion of the Court, an amount equal to not more than half of such fine may be paid to the person giving information leading to conviction.”